box-products/handbook/a-note-about-moonlighting.md

 2. Go out on a regular speaking circuit tour which is going to require multiple days of travel multiple times a year.
    That’s too disruptive to our own work schedule and to your fellow teammates.
-3. Consult for other companies in our industry where there may be a conflict of interest (a competitor, a product tangentially related to Box Products, etc).
+3. Consult for other companies in our industry where there may be a conflict of interest (a competitor, a product tangentially related to SALT Insure, etc).
 4. Be aggressive in marketing your availability for side work.
 If something comes to you through a friend or some connection, fine, but aggressively promoting something on the side will ultimately result in a conflict of interest here at work.